VIII. 20th- and 21st-Century Techniques

 Mathematical method

-Occasionally you’ll have a tie in step 3.
+Occasionally you’ll have a a tie for largest interval in step 3.
 In these cases, the ordering that is most closely packed to one side or the other is the normal form.
-If there is still a tie, choose the set most closely-packed to the bottom.
+If there is still a tie, choose the set most closely packed to the bottom.

 Visual method (clock face method)

-If you don’t like the processes described above, this video clearly explains how to use the clock face to quickly find normal order.
+If you don’t like the process described above, the video in Example 1 clearly explains how to use the clock face to quickly find normal order.

 Transposition